hybridgroup/artoo-beaglebone/README.md

 # Artoo Adaptor For Beaglebone

-This repository contains the Artoo (http://artoo.io/) adaptor for Beaglebone.
+This repository contains the Artoo (http://artoo.io/) adaptor for the [Beaglebone Black](http://beagleboard.org/Products/BeagleBone+Black/).

 Artoo is a open source micro-framework for robotics using Ruby.

-For more information abut Artoo, check out our repo at https://github.com/hybridgroup/artoo
+For more information about Artoo, check out our repo at https://github.com/hybridgroup/artoo

 ## Installing